Mathias-SantAnna/PokeCards/README.md

 - Accessible game controls to manage.
 - Amusing images and sounds to enjoy.

-**PokeCards** was specifically built to meet player's needs taking into account each mentioned goal by providing:
+<strong>PokeCards</strong> was specifically built to meet player's needs taking into account each mentioned goal by providing:

 - A grouped controls to manage.
 - Large icons, thematic and colorful buttons to captivate children's attention without focusing too much on words that children are still not able to fully read.